 Resolution: 2 min, 24 seconds per 1 ms change in pulse period

 The TA-9 is a quarter wave omnidirectional antenna with a ground plane designed for fixed site applications.
-Approximate length is 33 in.
-0 dBd gain.
-Specify female TNC connector for use with TBT-504-3.
-Mast and cable not included with antenna.
+Approximate length is 33 inches, and the antenna is rated at 0 dBd gain.
+For use with the TBT-504-3 trapsite transmitter, specify that the TA-9 be constructed with a female TNC connector.
+A mounting mast and cable (e.g. the RW-3-12 TNC male/TNC male cable below) are not included with antenna.

 The TA-9 comes tuned to one of the frequency bands below: 148-150 MHz 150-152 MHz 164-166 MHz 170-174 MHz 216-221 MHz

 Other bands are available.
 Please contact our laboratory for more information.

 RW-3-12 TNC Male to TNC Male for use with TBT-504-3 and TA-9 antenna

 The RW-3-12 is a 12 foot RG-58 coax cable with TNC male to TNC Male connectors.